Wilbur Hot Springs

-Wilbur Hot Springs, formerly known as Simmons Hot Springs, is a naturally occurring historic hot spring approximately 22 miles west of Williams, Colusa County, in northern California.
-It is about 2 hours by car northeast of the San Francisco Bay Area, near the junction of State Routes 16 and 20.
+Wilbur Hot Springs, formerly known as Simmons Hot Springs, is a naturally occurring historic hot spring approximately 22 miles west of Williams, Colusa County, in northern California, United States.
+It is about two hours by car northeast of the San Francisco Bay Area, near the junction of State Routes 16 and 20.
 It was developed as a spa in the 19th century, and since its acquisition in the 1970s by therapist Richard Louis Miller, has been operated as a spa resort and personal retreat.
 The adjacent valley was added to the property as a nature reserve protected by covenant.